FACILITATING FAMILY FITNESS

 4) Coach Steve and his family lived their lives in a manner worthy of replication.
 I will never forget the consistency that Coach Steve showed in presenting the Word of God to the team before each and every practice.
 This type of consistency displayed itself in every facet of his life and served as a model for myself and my teammates.

-5) For the past 12 years I have had the privilege of knowing Steve Williams and his wife Suzanne.
+5) For the past 12 years I have had the privilege of knowing Steve Williams.
 He played a vital role in helping my husband and I raise our two oldest sons as their wrestling head coach at Calvary Christian Academy.
 He not only taught them the art of the sport but most importantly taught them a respect for God, honor towards their parents and others, character in their daily lives and tenacity on the mat.
 His love for the Lord is evident and purposeful as it transfers into every area of his life and to anyone he comes in contact with.
 He has made an incredible impact in my boys’ lives as well as ours.

 Steve Williams’ labor is evident in our sons as they are strong in their Christian faith and are making an impact on others’ lives at their respective college campuses.
 My husband and I are extremely grateful for him and his wife as they have also helped us maneuver through different seasons in our marriage.